 The information on this webpage is provided for general informational and educational purposes only and is not intended as investment advice, a recommendation to purchase or sell any security, or an offer or solicitation related to investments.
 It does not consider your personal financial situation, goals, or risk profile, and all investing carries inherent risks, including the possibility of losing your entire investment.
 For more details, please review our full disclaimer.
 Disclaimers and Limitations

-The Stochastic Oscillator suggests the stock price trend may be in a reversal from a downward trend to an upward trend. of 45 cases where PWR's Stochastic Oscillator exited the oversold zone resulted in an increase in price.
+The RSI Oscillator points to a transition from a downward trend to an upward trend -- in cases where PWR's RSI Oscillator exited the oversold zone, of 15 resulted in an increase in price.
 Tickeron's analysis proposes that the odds of a continued upward trend are .

 Following a 3-day decline, the stock is projected to fall further.
 Considering past instances where PWR declined for three days, the price rose further in of 62 cases within the following month.
 The odds of a continued downward trend are .